Resources – Play games

 Windows 8.1 and 10 have built-in disc image management tools that will work for basic tasks.
 Simply click any disc image file and select “Mount” from the ribbon bar or context menu to make an imitation disc drive from that image.
 This will only work with specific file types (.iso and .img files).
 Anything more complicated – especially creating images – will probably require special software.

-The most thorough tool out there for CD-ROM image management for Windows is DAEMON Tools.
-Multiple versions exist depending on how intense you want to get; DAEMON Tools Lite is free and has most basic functionality (ignore the price tag on the website), but watch out for adware that it might ask you to install during setup.
-Pricier Pro and Ultra versions are probably unnecessary unless you’re managing hundreds of disc image files or an enterprise user.
+One of the more widely recommended CD-ROM image management programs is Virtual CloneDrive, which is lightweight and fully free to use.
+Personally, I use DAEMON Tools Lite.
+DAEMON Tools is also a powerful, free program (ignore the price tag on the website), but watch out for adware that it might ask you to install during setup.
+The pricier Pro and Ultra versions are probably unnecessary.
 Alcohol 120% is also recommended for Windows but must be purchased.

 For creating images with other programs on Windows, InfraRecorder is a recommended open-source option.
 ImgBurn can handle image creation for CD-ROMs with audio tracks (be sure to download it from MajorGeeks.com; other downloads links, even from the official ImgBurn website, include spyware).
 Also consider the commercial program IsoBuster for potentially damaged or difficult-to-read discs, unusual formats, or interacting with virtual machine image files.